Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Introduction

-Another challenge lies in the fundamental difference between design images from industrial engineering processes and natural images.
-Natural images typically consist of textures and continuously changing color gradients, while industrial design images are defined by structural patterns, such as distinct edges, sparse shapes and their associated long-range dependencies.
-Most DGMs rely heavily on the convolutional operator, which excels in synthesizing realistic textures in local neighborhoods but fails to model large structural patterns~\citep{luo2016understanding, Self-AttentionGAN}.
-With convincing results, recent research~\citep{AttentionIsAllYouNeed, Self-AttentionGAN} demonstrates the potential of self-attention mechanism to enable DGMs to capture and model large-scale features and long-range dependencies.
+Another challenge lies in the fundamental difference between structural images of engineering modeling and images of natural scenes.
+The latter typically consists of rich textures and continuously changing color gradients, while the former is defined by geometric patterns, such as distinct edges, sparse shapes, and their associated long-range dependencies.
+Most DGMs rely heavily on the convolutional operator, which excels in synthesizing realistic textures in local neighborhoods but fails to model large objects~\cite{b12, b13}.
+With convincing results, recent research~\cite{b13,b14} demonstrates the potential of a self-attention mechanism in enabling DGMs to capture and model large-scale features and long-range dependencies.

-To successfully adapt DGMs for engineering design applications, we propose a novel model called Self-Attention Adversarial Latent Autoencoder (SA-ALAE).
+Finally, we propose a novel model called Self-Attention Adversarial Latent Autoencoder (SA-ALAE), which builds on the ALAE architecture and employs additional techniques, e.g., Spectral Normalization~\cite{b22} and Residual Network (ResNet)~\cite{b26}, to enhance the stability of the adversarial training process.
+Most importantly, SA-ALAE incorporates the attention mechanism to generate intricate structural features.
 We show the potential of SA-ALAE by applying it in the context of automotive design exploration, where structural design is represented in engineering blueprints.
-To measure the quality of the synthesized blueprints, we reproduce the data-driven criteria comparison proposed by \cite{TTUR} based on the blueprints, and identify Fréchet inception distance (FID) as the most stable method among the criteria compared.
-An example of the engineering blueprint is shown in Figure~\ref{fig:cross-section_example}.
+SA-ALAE is developed on the first version of the engineering blueprints, as shown in the middle in Fig.~\ref{fig:cross-section_example}.
+Since SA-ALAE yields convincing results, we retrain and test SA-ALAE on the second version of the blueprints, shown on the right in Fig.~\ref{fig:cross-section_example}, where SA-ALAE has also achieved impressive quality of generated designs.
+To measure the quality of the synthesized blueprints, we utilize Fréchet inception distance (FID) \cite{b15}, which quantifies the inception distance between the source dataset and the generated image set.
 We further show with one experiment that SA-ALAE enables a controlled generation process by semantically modifying the encoded latent variables.
-The result of this experiment demonstrates the potential of SA-ALAE to understand the structural information in industrial design images, and explore novel design alternatives in desired ways.
-The contribution of our work is as follows: \begin{enumerate} \item We propose a novel DGM based on ALAE and the Self-Attention mechanism to enable the generation of complex structural patterns. \item We address the need for a more reliable quantitative method than FID for evaluating the quality of synthesized engineering blueprints. \item We propose a method to control the generative process of SA-ALAE by conditioning and modifying variables in latent space. \end{enumerate}
+The result of this experiment showcases the potential of SA-ALAE in understanding the structural information in engineering blueprints and exploring novel design alternatives in desired ways.